kbaseattic/assembly/doc/client_tutorial.md

 We will start with a very simple example.
 Then, we will step through the commands and options.
-Since a thorough assembly on a microbial genome can take hours, we will be using a partial dataset in the early examples for quick turnaround.
+Since a thorough assembly on a microbial genome can take hours, we will use a partial dataset in the early examples for quick turnaround.
 In the final set of examples, we will work with some real data.
 This tutorial will focus on microbial assembly, although some of the modules included in the service